Term 2 Week 8 Monday 9th June 2025

 250 tickets= Movie and popcorn afternoon

-500 tickets= Hot chip lunch at Tea Tree Lake
+500 tickets= Hot chip lunch at the playground

 750 tickets= Casual clothes and free time afternoon/ rotation games